 This interdisciplinary course explores the experiences and identities of multiracial and multicultural people in the United States.
 An increasing number of people identify as multiracial, including those coming of age at a time when more than one racial/ethnic identity may be checked on the census.
 Transracial adoptees are sharing stories of what it means to be raised by parents who do not "look like them."
 Immigrants and their descendants are openly maintaining practices of ancestral cultures while simultaneously acculturating to "mainstream America."
 Multiracial and multicultural Americans are gaining visibility in the 21st century like never before.
 Questions of interracial relationships, globalization and immigration dynamics, identity construction, transnationality, and belonging will be addressed.
 Students will ultimately engage contemporary discussions, debates, and narratives to analyze the past, present, and future spaces occupied by multiracial and multicultural identities in the US, and to locate self-identities within that discussion.
 Prerequisite: ERS 100.
 Offered Occasionally.

 Individual Study in Ethnic and Racial Studies

 Directed reading and research under the supervision of an instructor.
 Repeatable for credit - maximum six.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectation.
 Prerequisite: junior standing.
 Consent of instructor.
 Offered Fall, Spring.